Georgakopoulos-Soares-lab/quantum-multi-motif-finder/README.md

 This demonstrates how the quantum algorithm detects multiple motifs efficiently.

+---

-👩‍🔬 Authors
+## 👩‍🔬 Authors
 Developed by the Georgakopoulos-Soares Lab as part of ongoing research into quantum algorithms for computational biology.

+---

-📜 License
+## 📜 License
 This project is released under the MIT License.
 See LICENSE for details.

+🎓 Research & Educational Purpose
-The code and examples here are intended for **research and educational purposes only**:
+The code and examples here are intended for research and educational purposes only:
 - To demonstrate how quantum computing concepts can be applied to bioinformatics.
 - To serve as a starting point for further exploration, benchmarking, and refinement.
 - To encourage collaboration between quantum computing researchers and computational biologists.

-⚠️ **Note:** This is not a production-ready tool for genomic analysis.
+⚠️ Note: This is not a production-ready tool for genomic analysis.
 Instead, it is a proof-of-concept designed to highlight the potential of quantum-enhanced approaches in motif search tasks.

 ---

-## 🤝 Contributing
+🤝 Contributing
 We welcome and encourage contributions from the community!
 If you’d like to improve the code, add new features, or extend the research, please feel free to:

-1. **Fork** the repository
+- Fork the repository
-2. **Create a branch** for your feature or fix
+- Create a branch for your feature or fix
-3. **Commit** your changes
+- Commit your changes
-4. **Open a Pull Request** describing your contribution
+- Open a Pull Request describing your contribution
 All contributions — whether bug fixes, documentation, or new algorithmic ideas — help strengthen this project as a foundation for quantum-enhanced DNA motif search.

-Please ensure that your contributions align with the **research and educational purpose** of this project.
+Please ensure that your contributions align with the research and educational purpose of this project.
 Constructive feedback, discussions, and suggestions are also highly valued.

 Thank you in advance!